realdatadriven/central-set-go/README.md

 > ```
 >
 > **ODBC Support**
 > Windows includes ODBC support by default.
-On Linux and macOS you’ll need to install **unixODBC** (or an equivalent ODBC driver manager) to use ETL/ELT features that rely on ODBC connections.
+On Linux and macOS you’ll need to install **unixODBC** to use ETL/ELT features that rely on ODBC connections.

 ### Step 2 — Access the App